Raspirus/Raspirus/README.md

 ### For Developers

 Are you a developer looking to set up Raspirus?
 We've got you covered.
-Check out our comprehensive guides for various operating systems in the [Developers section](https://raspirus.github.io/docs/developers).
+Check out our comprehensive guides for various operating systems in the [Developers section](https://raspirus.github.io/docs/developers) on our docs.

 ## Questions?